Multiway switching: More than two locations

 For more than two locations, two of the interconnecting wires must be passed through an intermediate switch, wired to swap or transpose the pair.
 Any number of intermediate switches can be inserted, allowing for any number of locations.
 This requires two wires along the sequence of switches.

 Traveler system

 Using three switches, there are eight possible permutations of switch positions: four with the light on and four with the light off.
-Note that these diagrams also use the American electrical wiring names.
+(These diagrams also use the American electrical wiring names.)